top of page

 Rio Rancho, NM

-Laura Feierman was born in Los Angeles during the first Womanhouse show in 1972.
-She currently lives and works in Rio Rancho, New Mexico, as a multidisciplinary artist who specializes in sculpture.
+Laura Feierman was born in Los Angeles, CA, at the time of the first Womanhouse show in 1972.
+Her Wo/Manhouse 2022 installation in the office combines her personal experiences with vulnerability, insecurity, humility and tenacity, while maintaining femininity, fantasy and female empowerment.
+Laura now lives and works in Rio Rancho, NM, as a multidisciplinary artist who specializes in sculpture.
 She is a Summa Cum Laude graduate from the University of New Mexico with a BFA in Studio Art/Sculpture.
-Her Wo/Manhouse 2022 installation in the pink bathroom will combine her personal experiences with vulnerability, insecurity, humility and tenacity while maintaining femininity, fantasy and female empowerment.

 Lindsey Fromm